How to become a street pastor

-- You commit to serving a minimum of 2 years as a Street Pastor
+- You commit to serving for a minimum of 2 years as a Street Pastor

-- You do not smoke or drink on duty or whilst wearing authorised Street Pastor uniforms.
+- You do not smoke, drink, swear or use offensive language on duty or whilst wearing authorised Street Pastor uniforms.

-- No racist, sexist, sectarian or homophobic behaviour will be tolerated.
+- Racist, sexist, sectarian or homophobic behaviour will not be tolerated.
 The foundation of Street Pastors is unconditional love of all, no matter what people’s background or orientation.

 - July/August - Supervised shifts

 If you would like to submit an application then please follow the link below.

 Once the following training is completed, applicants are licenced by the Ascension Trust to be a Street Pastor.
 After completing the first four modules trainees will be required to undertake two supervised shifts prior to being commissioned as a fully fledged Street Pastor.